How to Deal With Stress

 If you want to learn and practice a relaxation breathing technique, I’m offering a free guided meditation that you can download here, together with a guide on how to overcome resistance with meditation.

-In everyday life to build resilience
+In everyday life, build resilience to dealing with stress

 Next, let’s look at some things you can do to let your system relax, rest and recover, even when you’re not in an immediate stress response.